Terms and Conditions

 Throughout your visit, you will be provided with health and safety information including, but not limited to: signs, site rules, verbal instructions and notices.
 In addition, you will have access to facilities provided for you safety and wellbeing.
 This includes measures implemented subsequent to the Coronavirus outbreak, such as additional hand wash facilities.

-You must follow the current (day of your visit) site rules and Government guidelines relevant to Coronavirus.
+You must follow the current (the day of your visit) site rules and Government guidance relevant to Coronavirus.

 As part of the Government Test and Trace initiative, we are encouraging every visitor over the age of 16 to provide their individual contact details.
 Visitors can either scan the official NHS QR code on arrival or complete a form.